bkahlert/kommons-debug/README.md

 #### Any?.trace / Any?.inspect

-Print tracing information and easily cleanup afterwards using IntelliJ's code cleanup feature.
+Print tracing information and easily cleanup afterward using IntelliJ's code cleanup feature.

 ##### Example